Expanding bullet: History

-Early bullets were typically made in the form of spheres of nearly-pure lead, which is a soft metal.
+Early bullets were typically made in the form of spheres of nearly pure lead, which is a very soft metal.
 These would often flatten upon impact with the target, causing a wound larger than the original diameter of the ball.
 The adoption of rifling allowed the use of longer, heavier bullets, but these were still typically constructed of soft lead and would often double in diameter upon impact.
 In this case expansion was a side effect of materials, and there is no evidence that the bullets were designed to expand upon impact.

 The earliest examples of bullets specifically designed to expand on impact were those fired by express rifles, which were developed in the mid-19th century.
 Express rifles used larger powder charges and lighter bullets than typical for the time to achieve very high velocities for black powder cartridges.
 One method of lightening the bullets used was to provide a deep cavity in the nose of the bullet.
 These were the first hollow-point bullets, and in addition to developing higher velocities, they also expanded significantly upon impact.
 These hollow-point bullets worked well on thin-skinned game, but tended to come apart on bigger game, resulting in insufficient penetration.
 One solution to this was the "cruciform expanding bullet", a solid bullet with a cross-shaped incision in the tip.
 This split section expanded only to the depth of the incision, making it an early form of controlled expansion bullet.

 In the late 19th century, the invention of cordite and other nitrocellulose-based "smokeless" propellants permitted higher bullet-velocities than black powder, resulting in flatter trajectories and correspondingly higher hit probabilities.
 Attempts to limit recoil to an acceptable level led to higher-velocity rounds generally being smaller in diameter and lighter.
 To prevent lead fouling in the bore caused by the higher pressures and velocities, soft lead bullets were replaced by newly introduced full metal jacket bullets.